Adelina Otero-Warren: 1930s–1940s

 After ending her tenure as Superintendent of Instruction, Otero-Warren continued to pursue opportunities to integrate ethnic cultures and languages into the public school curriculum of New Mexico.
 At a time when many Progressive activists sought the integration of industrial education into the curriculum, Otero-Warren's approach emphasized doing this in a way that infused local culture into artisan training (e.g. through the teaching of "artisan crafts of weaving, furniture making, and leather goods" in New Mexico).

 She was appointed as state director of the federal Civilian Conservation Corps (CCC) by President Franklin D. Roosevelt.
 In 1930, she became the Director of Literacy Education for the CCC.
 During this period, literacy was very low, and she continued to fight for bilingual education.
 Increased literacy, she argued, would help residents be better citizens.

 In 1941 she worked with the Works Progress Administration (WPA) and the CCC on adult education.
 She was appointed as the Director of the Work Conference for Adult Teachers in Río Piedras, Puerto Rico.
 Finding an immense lack of resources, she incorporated a strategic educational program to teach Spanish as the primary language until 5th grade, and offered English as a foreign language.
 She aimed to merge and create a transcultural bridge to better civic circumstances.
 She also created a program at Borinquen Field for sailors, soldiers, Air Force, and marines in the United States to familiarize them with the Spanish language.

-In the 1930s and 1940s, she also worked preserve historic structures in Santa Fe and Taos.
+In the 1930s and 1940s, she also worked to preserve historic structures in Santa Fe and Taos.
 During this time she made connections with a variety of artists, writers, and intellectuals in this area of New Mexico.
 Throughout her life, she continued to promote and celebrate Hispanic and Native cultures, arts, and languages.